tidesdb/tidesdb/doc/05-internals/iterators.md

 - An **expired** entry is treated as absent.
 - A **tombstone** hides the key — *unless* the iterator was built to emit tombstones.
 - A **covering range delete** hides the key too, when it is newer than the version the merge resolved.
-That decision cannot be made inside one source: an interval sitting in a memtable has to hide a key that arrived from an sstable, so it is applied to the merged stream rather than to any source feeding it.
-Every positioning call steps past what it covers, so a caller that only asks whether the iterator is valid never sees a deleted key.
+An interval sitting in one source has to hide a key that arrived from another, so every source is asked, not only the one the key came from.
+It is asked *inside* the merge rather than after it, which is what keeps the sources a scan reads and the intervals it honours the same set — applying the check outside meant two views of the store that could disagree, and a key the scan showed while a point read correctly hid it.

 All of that describes a **read** scan, which is what snapshot resolution is for.
 A compaction does not want any of it, and does not merely flip the tombstone switch — it asks for a **raw** merge